 Tips on Camping with Your Dog

-Here are some tips to help your dog’s camping trip dream become a reality!
+Here are some tips to help your dog’s camping trip be a safe and fun one.

-- Should you have to leave your dog for a short period in vehicle or RV always make sure there is proper ventilation, shade and water for your dog.
+- Should you have to leave your dog for a short period in a vehicle or RV, always verify that there is proper ventilation, shade and water at hand.

-- Try to make your dog’s travel area like home with a dog bed, blanket, toys, etc.
+- Try to make your dog’s travel area like a home away from home by packing its dog bed, blanket and toys.

-- Most importantly, constantly reassure your dog that he/she is safe, secure and loved.
+- Most importantly, reassure your dog that it is safe, secure and loved.

 Health and Safety